Philip Cox works for Tunstall Healthcare as a Field Service Engineer.

 My usual line of chatting is to ask the resident how long they have lived in the property and maybe where they lived before then.
 Residents like being asked about photos hanging up etc. I guess every grandparent or parent loves talking about their children.

-Difficulties of the job
+Difficulties of the job as a healthcare field service engineer

 What is the most difficult job type of work you have?